-Mason Espinosa completed his third year as an assistant coach at Denison in 2018, serving as the team's wide receiver's coach.
+Mason Espinosa enters his fourth year as an assistant coach at Denison in 2019.
+After three seasons coaching wide receivers, Espinosa will mentor the quarterbacks this season.

 The 2018 season was a breakthrough campaign for the Big Red.
 After finishing the regular season with an 8-2 record, Denison captured a share of its first North Coast Athletic Conference championship since 1986.
 Denison earned the conference's automatic bid to the NCAA Division III Championship, marking the program's first playoff appearance in 33 years.
 Led by senior quarterback Canaan Gebele, the Denison offense set new program marks for points (437), points per game (39.7), touchdowns (60), first downs (262), total offense (5,000), all-purpose yards (5,974) and total plays (805).

 Espinosa joined the Big Red coaching staff after two years as an assistant coach at Defiance College.
 Prior to that, Espinosa enjoyed a stellar four-year career as the starting quarterback at Ohio Wesleyan University.

 From 2009-12, Espinosa started all 40 games at quarterback.
 As a senior in 2012, Espinosa was named the North Coast Athletic Conference Offensive Player of the Year and was named to the Beyond Sports Network's All-American team.
 A four-time All-NCAC selection, Espinosa left OWU with 17 career, single-season, and single-game passing records.
 He ended his career with 11,072 passing yards, which ranks him amongst the best to have played NCAA Division III football.
 Entering the 2018 season, Espinosa is the NCAC record holder in total plays (1,836), total offense (10,839), passing attempts (1,617), completions (1,004) and passing yards (11,069).